 Submit a copy of the Form I-797C, Notice of Action (receipt letter) that USCIS mailed to you after filing the I-130 petition.

-Mail the evidence with a cover letter to the USCIS service center on the I-797C, Notice of Action.
+Mail the evidence with a short cover letter to the USCIS service center on the I-797C, Notice of Action.
 This is the USCIS office processing your petition.
+Write "I-130 Upgrade" on the outside on the envelope.
 If you have additional questions that require support, contact USCIS at 1-800-375-5283.

 If your I-130 petition has already been approved…